Achrafbennanizia/Slitherlink/README.md

     ├── v03_from_history.cpp / v04_from_history.cpp / v05_from_history.cpp
     ├── v07_from_history.cpp / v09_from_history.cpp
     ├── v10_final.cpp       # First TBB version (basis for main.cpp)
-    └── version.txt         # Notes for V1–V9 (async era)
+    └── version.txt         # Notes for V1–V9 (async era; V6/V8 covered via notes)
 ```

-**Version reality:** V1–V9 are std::async-only; V10 is the first and only TBB rewrite (now `main.cpp`).
-If an older note suggests gradual TBB integration before V10, treat it as historical commentary rather than code.
+V6 and V8 were incremental async refinements and are represented via notes in `version.txt` rather than standalone source files.

 ## Table of Contents